-On 50th Anniversary NASA Creates Tribute To Apollo 1 Astronauts
+50 Years Later, NASA Creates Tribute To 3 Astronauts Who Died In Space Race

 The successes of the Apollo lunar program overshadowed the loss of the crew.

 For 50 years, NASA kept the Apollo 1 command module locked up — until now.
-Beginning Friday, the hatch from the burned capsule will be put on public display as a tribute to the sacrifices of Grissom, White and Chaffee.
+Beginning Friday, the hatch from the burned capsule will be put on public display at the Kennedy Space Center as a tribute to the sacrifices of Grissom, White and Chaffee.